Erik Dueñas

-Erik Dueñas (born October 18, 2004) is an American professional soccer player who plays as a right-back for Major League Soccer club Los Angeles FC.
+Erik Dueñas (born October 18, 2004) is an American professional soccer player who plays as a midfielder.

 Club career

 Born in Los Angeles, California, Dueñas began his career at the Los Angeles FC youth academy, being part of the club's inaugural under-12 side.

 Los Angeles FC

 On July 8, 2020, Dueñas became one of the first three homegrown signings for Los Angeles FC, alongside fellow Mexican-American teammates Christian Torres and Tony Leone.

-Dueñas made his professional debut for Los Angeles FC on October 14, 2020 in a Major League Soccer match against Vancouver Whitecaps.
-He came on as a 71st minute substitute for Dejan Jakovic as Los Angeles FC were defeated 1–2.
+Dueñas made his professional debut for Los Angeles FC on October 14, 2020, in a Major League Soccer match against Vancouver Whitecaps.
+He came on as a 71st-minute substitute for Dejan Jakovic as Los Angeles FC were defeated 1–2.

+Houston Dynamo FC

+Houston claimed Dueñas off of waivers following the 2024 season, and in January 2025 signed him to a one-year contract with club options for the following three years.
+Houston declined his contract option following the 2025 season.

 International career

 Born in the United States, Dueñas is of Mexican descent.
 He was called up to a training camp for the Mexico U17s in February 2021.